Which company has the cheapest car insurance in Louisiana for a bad driving record?

 USAA$1,973$2,644

-The cheapest Louisiana insurer for bad credit is Southern Farm Bureau, with rates averaging $3,832 per year or $319 per month.
-The good news is that drivers with bad credit can still get affordable auto insurance.
+The cheapest Louisiana insurer for bad credit is Southern Farm Bureau, with rates averaging $3,832 annually or $319 monthly.
+Fortunately, drivers with bad credit can still find affordable auto insurance.

 CompanyAnnual premium for good creditAnnual premium for bad credit